Viking HK: Merging

-The club has always been independent, but on 17 February 2000 the club entered into a collaboration with Stavanger Idrettsforening on elite efforts.
+The club has always been independent, but on 17 February 2000 the club entered into a collaboration with Stavanger IF on elite efforts.
 The teams formed Stavanger Handball and took the logo of Viking Handball Klubb.

 This collaboration came about in an attempt to reach the top of Norwegian handball and stay there.
 The collaboration began in the youth department, via junior teams, and up to the senior departments.
 The clubs were still independent, but after the 2008/2009 season (which ended in relegation), it was called to an extraordinary annual meeting 14 February 2009, where it was decided that the collaboration should end when Stavanger Idrettsforening wanted to withdraw.